curl/everything-curl/internals/tests/file-format.md

 - `upgrade` - when an HTTP upgrade header is found, the server will upgrade to http2
 - `swsclose` - instruct server to close connection after response
-- `no-expect` - don't read the request body if Expect: is present
+- `no-expect` - do not read the request body if Expect: is present

 #### For TFTP
 `writedelay: [secs]` delay this amount between reply packets (each packet